lydiaibrahim/lydiaibrahim/README.md

 - 👋 Hi, I’m @lydiaibrahim
 - ♟️ I'm a Copywriter at Chess.com
-- 🌱 I’m a student on Code First Girl's Full Stack Degree
+- 💞️ I’m a student on Code First Girl's Full Stack Degree
 - 👀 I’m interested in sustainability, gaming, and marketing
-- 💞️ I’m looking to collaborate on creative projects
 - 📫 How to reach me lydiaibrahim@proton.me
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I can write with both hands at the same time.

 <!---